Pycord-Development/pycord/README.rst

 * `PyNaCl <https://pypi.org/project/PyNaCl/>`__ (for voice support)

-Please note that on Linux installing voice you must install the following packages via your favourite package manager (e.g. ``apt``, ``dnf``, etc) before running the above commands:
+Please note that while installing voice support on Linux, you must install the following packages via your preferred package manager (e.g. ``apt``, ``dnf``, etc) BEFORE running the above commands:

 * libffi-dev (or ``libffi-devel`` on some systems)
 * python-dev (e.g. ``python3.6-dev`` for Python 3.6)